Cote de Pablo

-María José de Pablo Fernández, known professionally as Cote de Pablo (born November 12, 1979), is a Chilean-American actress and singer.
-Born in Santiago, Chile, she moved to the United States at the age of ten, where she studied acting.
+María José de Pablo Fernández (born November 12, 1979), known professionally as Coté de Pablo, is a Chilean-American actress.
+Born in Santiago, Chile, she moved to the United States at the age of 10, where she studied acting.

-De Pablo co-hosted episodes of the Latin-American talk show Control with former Entertainment Tonight host Carlos Ponce at the age of 15 before attending Carnegie Mellon University to study music and theatre.
+De Pablo co-hosted episodes of the Latin-American talk show Control with former Entertainment Tonight host Carlos Ponce at the age of 15 before attending Carnegie Mellon University to study music and theater.
 After appearing in a number of television roles, she was cast to portray main character Ziva David in the CBS television series NCIS in 2005 and won an ALMA Award for the role in 2011.

-She performed a portion of Tom Waits' song "Temptation" for a 2008 episode of NCIS.
-Outside the series, she has sung on Roberto Pitre's Vivo En Vida CD.